 Monterail grew from a bunch of experts coding in a tiny rented apartment to a go-to software company serving international clients.
 Over the course of time, we moved to a fancy (and smart!) office, introduced new roles, technologies, and developed processes.
-Much have changed but, as cliché as it may sound, we are still the same.
+Much has changed but, as cliché as it may sound, we are still the same.
 But what does it mean?
 Who are we?
-What’s the purpose of it all?

-Only this year, basing on daily observations and talks, Szymon and Bartosz, Monterail co-founders, put into words what Monterail has always been about.
-So, if you want to get to know us better, learn what drives us, what’s the story behind core values and why we even challenged ourselves to define them, read on.
+So, if you want to get to know us better, learn what drives us and know what’s the story behind core values and mission statement, read on.

 Although core values are talked about on and on in business, the idea will never get outdated.
 Core values mean a set of guiding principles that help to define how the organization and people within it should behave.